 In many universities Colloquium attendance by students is mandatory.
 The faculty of our department generally feel that such strictures are counterproductive, but the sentiment runs high/is expected that students should attend, even when the topic is distant from a student's research area.

-Grand Rounds in the Department of Psychiatry & Behavioral Sciences at the Medical Center will also frequently be of interest to you.
+Grand Rounds in the Department of Psychiatry & Behavioral Sciences at the Medical Center will also frequently be of interest to you and are strongly encouraged.